29 Fourth of July Desserts (Even If You’re Not a “Baker”)

 3) No-Bake Cheesecake Jars

-Using separate jars is a bit more sophisticated and also answers the question, “how do we serve this?”
-For the filling, combine cream cheese, sugar, vanilla and whipped cream (or whipped topping) and mix.
-After that, graham crumbs will be layered on the bottom.
-When traveling, add the berries just prior to leaving so that they will remain fresh.
-I have handled them as if they were delicate treasures, and they have proven to be the case.
+Using individual jars for each portion is a bit more elegant and also answers the question, “how do we serve this?”.
+For the filling, mix together cream cheese, sugar, vanilla and whipped cream (or whipped topping).
+Then, graham crumbs will be layered on the bottom.
+When traveling, add the berries right before leaving so they remain fresh.
+I have treated them as if they were fragile little treasures, and they have proven to be just that.

 4) Berry Shortcakes

 Shortcake is a dessert that captures the spirit of summer.
-Regardless of whether they are purchased or made from scratch, take biscuits and combine them with macerated strawberries and a few splashed blueberries for additional color.
-The cream doesn’t need to be sweet because the berries will take care of that.
-I always say that I will organize them, but in reality, that never happens.
+To create this dish, buy or bake biscuits.
+Obtain macerated strawberries and a few splashed blueberries for additional color and combine all ingredients.
+The cream doesn’t have to be sweet since the berries will take care of that.
+I often claim that I will organize them, but in reality, that never comes to fruition.
 It’s endearing, right?

 5) Angel Food Cake

-Eating an angel food cake is almost like eating a cloud.
-Place the berries, sugar, and lemon juice in a pan.
-Heat the mixture over medium heat, stirring until the berries release their juices and the mixture thickens to a syrupy consistency.
-You can scoop it onto slices of cake and add whipped cream on top.
-This is a good choice for those looking for something not too rich in the warmth.
+Angel food cake is so light, it’s like eating a cloud!
+To make the sauce, combine the berries, sugar, and lemon juice in a saucepan.
+Heat it on medium while stirring, until the berries release their juices and the sauce thickens to a syrupy texture.
+You can drizzle this over cake slices and add whipped cream on top.
+It’s a great option for anyone looking for something warm that’s not too heavy.

 6) Red, White & Blue Pavlova

-Although Pavlova may give the impression that you are referencing some fancy cookbooks, it is really just sugar behaving strangely in the oven.
-As the outside becomes crunchy, the inside becomes soft and marshmallow-like, and the dish absolutely loves having whipped cream and berries.
-Please note that humidity will have an impact on the drink.
-You shouldn’t attempt to battle the hot and humid weather.
+Pavlova may give the impression that you are referring to fancy cookbooks but it is just sugar acting weird in the oven.
+While the outside is crunchy, the inside is soft and marshmallow like and the dish is definitely a crowd pleaser with whipped cream and berries.
+It is also important to note that humidity will affect the drink.
+There is no need to try and fight the hot and humid weather.
 Just serve it.
-People will still believe you pulled off a magic trick.
+People will believe you performed some sort of magic.

 7) Patriotic Eton Mess